IngerGrunbeck/RNN-exercise_IN5400/README.md

-# in5400_2021_mandatory2
+# Mandatory assignment 2 for course IN5400
- RNN (GRU and LSTM) used for image captioning as part of a mandatory exercise in IN5400
+ RNN (GRU and LSTM) used for image captioning as part of a mandatory exercise in IN5400 - Image analysis (using Deep Learning) (UiO).
+ The skeleton of the code was provided by the lecturer.